Indices may see muted start

 SGX Nifty:

-Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could fall 28 points at the opening bell.
+Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could decline 15.25 points at the opening bell.

 Global markets: